Osteoporosis & Osteopenia

 Osteoporosis & Osteopenia Treatment in Brighton

-Osteoporosis and Osteopenia are conditions that occurs when bones lose minerals such as calcium more quickly than the body can replace them.
+Osteoporosis and Osteopenia are conditions that occur when bones lose minerals such as calcium more quickly than the body can replace them.
 The bones become less dense, lose strength and break more easily.

 Bone is constantly being broken down and renewed.
 It is living tissues that needs adequate calcium and exercise to maintain strength, just like muscle.
 During the early years of life, we build more bone than we break down, leading to bone growth.
 Peak bone mass is achieved by about 25 to 30 years of age.